Conservation Issues and Endangered Species

 Frankincense – Boswellia sacra (over harvesting, change of lifestyle in the area, high price).
 Please note that under current taxonomical classification Boswellia cartierii is classified as Boswellia sacra!

-The situation of many other species relevant to aromatherapy is worrying, example: Atlas cedarwod in Tunisia
+The situation of many other species relevant to aromatherapy is worrying, for example: Atlas cedarwod in Tunisia